oklena/SyriaTel_Customer_Churn/README.md

 The overall goal for our group was to create a model that has the lowest F1 score showing the least number of both type one and type two errors.
 In other words we attempted to make a model that would help identify the errors in SyriaTel's predictions of whether a customer might stay but then doesn't or weather a customer might leave but stays.

 ## Data
 The [project data](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset) came from Kaggle.com.
-It contains data on phoneplans from over 3300 customers detailing information specific to billing of the customer, information specific to the customer, information detailing each customers phone plan, the number of times a customer has called customer service, and finally whether or not the customer has cancelled their contract which is represented by churn in the dataset.
+It contains data on phoneplans from over 3300 customers detailing information specific to the customer, information specific to billing of the customer, information detailing each customers phone plan, the number of times a customer has called customer service, and whether or not the customer has cancelled their contract which is represented by churn in the dataset.
 The data can most esily be uploaded to a notebook using the Pandas read .csv method.

 ## Data Preperation/Exploration
-When preparing the data the categorical features were placed in a separate datafram and one-hot-encoded it was then added to the numerical features after they had been scaled to prevent over penalization from our models.
-During the implementation of the first simple model, churn was chosen as the target feature of our models since the goal was to find how the features would interact to show why a person might cancel their contract.
+When preparing the data the categorical features were placed in a separate dataframe and one-hot-encoded.
+It was then added to the numerical features after they had been scaled to prevent over penalization from our models.
+During the implementation of the first simple model, churn was chosen as the target feature of our models since the goal was to find how the features would interact to predict both types of error.
 This feature was separated from the rest and placed in a variable and the entirety of the features were used to implement a train-test split to be applied to the models.

 ### Logistic Regression Model
 Logistic regression was used as our first simple model.
 It is designed to compare the conditional probabilities of many independent features and then uses those calculations to find the total conditional probability of the target feature.
 The linear regression model used hyperperameter tuning to reach an F1 score of .485.